Alaska Court Records

 - The deliberative process

-Should the judge decide to grant the request, the divorce records would only be accessible to the judge and any other person authorized by a written court order.
+If the judge grants the request, the divorce records will be accessible only to the judge and any other person authorized by a written court order.